A-SmallCoder/info2180---lab2/README.md

-# info2180---lab2#INFO2180 Lab 2
+#info Lab 2
-This is Lab 2 for Andrew-Lloyd Small
+this is lab 2 for Andrew-lloyd Small
+##Branching
+Branching allows you to isolate development without affecting other branches in the repositpry.
+Each repository has one default brancj (usually called master), adn can have multiple other branches.